mweel1/usa_high_level/grants/personal-profile/government-os-services/index.md

 - [FBI](./fbi).
 This would allow the FBI to use your location if you were near an active investigation and would be need to be contacted for questioning.

-- [Sphere Events](/sphere-events/).
-This would setup a channel to receive application events when users were in certain areas and pressed the sphere zone option on their operating system.
+- [FCC Application Zone](/application-zones).
+This would setup a channel to receive application zone details when users were in certain areas and pressed the application zone option on their operating system.

 - FCC Emergency Communication System [ecs.gov](/ecs-gov).
 To receive emergency communications from government agencies.